SPATIA: Multimodal Generation and Prediction of Spatial Cell Phenotypes: Related Work

 \section{Related Work}

-\xhdr{Single Cell Models} Foundation models for single-cell (non-spatial) transcriptomics have rapidly advanced, leveraging large-scale pretraining to support diverse downstream tasks such as cell type annotation, gene network inference, and perturbation prediction \cite{cui2023scgpt,yang2022scbert}.
-Notable models include scGPT \cite{cui2023scgpt}, scBERT \cite{yang2022scbert}, scPRINT \cite{kalfon2025scprint}, scMulan \cite{bian2024scMulan}, scFoundation \cite{hao2024scFoundation}, scInterpreter \cite{li2024scInterpreter}, scHyena \cite{oh2023scHyena}, GET \cite{fu2025GET}, SCimilarity \cite{heimberg2024scimilarity}, and xTrimoGene \cite{gong2023xTrimoGene}.
-These models are pretrained on repositories encompassing tens to hundreds of millions of cells, allowing them to capture complex transcriptional grammars, gene regulatory networks, and cellular heterogeneity across diverse biological contexts \cite{hao2024scFoundation,fu2025GET}.
-However, they focus on transcriptomic data, lacking integration with spatial or imaging modalities, which are crucial for understanding cellular context within tissues.

-\xhdr{Spatial Transcriptomics Models} Recent models include scGPT-spatial \cite{wang2025scgptspatial}, which continually pretrains an scRNA-seq foundation model on multiple platforms of spatial data; CellPLM \cite{wen2023CellPLM}, a transformer-based cell language model pretrained on spatially resolved transcriptomic data to encode inter-cell relations; Nicheformer \cite{schaar2024nicheformer}, a multi-organism transformer pretrained on over 110 million dissociated and spatial cells spanning human and mouse tissues for spatial composition and region label prediction Nichecompass \cite{Birk2025}, which utilizes existing knowledge of inter- and intracellular interaction pathways to learn an interpretable latent space of cells across multiple tissue samples, etc \cite{huang2025stpath,nouri2025GeST}.
-However, most methods operate at spot-level resolution \cite{tian2024spaVAE,yang2025agp,wang2024nichetrans}, lack single-cell granularity, and neglect integration of high-resolution histology or full-slide spatial context.
+\xhdr{Spatial Transcriptomics Models} Recent models include scGPT-spatial \citep{wang2025scgptspatial}, which continually pretrains scGPT on multiple platforms of spatial data; CellPLM ~\citep{wen2023CellPLM}, pretrained on spatially resolved transcriptomic data to encode inter-cell relations; CellSymphony ~\citep{acosta2025cellsymphony}, which achieves accurate cell type annotation and uncovers distinct microenvironmental niches.
+SpaGCN~\citep{hu2021spagcn}, STAligner~\citep{zhou2023integrating}, and SpaOTsc~\citep{cang2020inferring} integrate spatial transcriptomics with histology, but primarily at spot- or patch-level rather than true cell multimodality.
+Additionally, most methods operate at spot-level resolution ~\citep{vicari2024spatial,tian2024spaVAE,yang2025agp,wang2024nichetrans}, lack cell-level granularity, and neglect integration of high-resolution histology or full-slide spatial context.